-There were mostly clear and effective processes for managing risks, issues and performance.
+There were clear and effective processes for managing risks, issues and performance.

-- There was an effective, process to identify, understand, monitor and address current and future risks including risks to patient safety.
-Two risk assessments were outdated (Fire and portable appliance testing).
-However both these risk assessments were completed with a few days of the issue being identified. - The practice had processes to manage current and future performance.
+- There was an effective, process to identify, understand, monitor and address current and future risks including risks to patient safety. - The practice had processes to manage current and future performance.
 Performance of employed clinical staff could be demonstrated through audit of their consultations, prescribing and referral decisions.
 Practice leaders had oversight of national and local safety alerts, incidents, and complaints. - Clinical audit had a positive impact on quality of care and outcomes for patients.
-There was clear evidence of action to change practice to improve quality, for example advanced care planning. - The practice had plans in place and had trained staff for major incidents. - The practice implemented service developments and where efficiency changes were made this was with input from clinicians to understand their impact on the quality of care.
+There was clear evidence of action to change practice to improve quality, for example advanced care planning.
+There was a structured and comprehensive audit regime. - The practice had plans in place and had trained staff for major incidents. - The practice implemented service developments and where efficiency changes were made this was with input from clinicians to understand their impact on the quality of care.